Listen to this post with Alexa!

 Russell Park Beach

-Russell Park Beach at Lake Georgetown (2101 Co Rd 262, Georgetown) is located on the west side of Georgetown Lake.
+Russell Park Beach at Lake Georgetown (2101 County Road 262, Georgetown) is located on the west side of Georgetown Lake.
 Here you can enjoy a swimming beach, boating, fishing, and hiking along the 26 mile San Gabriel River Trail.
 Check out this post for info on camping at Lake Georgetown if you’d like to extend your visit there.

-Blue Hole (entrance is at W. 2nd St & Rock St in Georgetown) is a swimming hole with rocky banks.
+Blue Hole (entrance is at West 2nd St & Rock Street in Georgetown) is a swimming hole with rocky banks.
 My boys had a ball throwing rocks in the water (they can do this for hours) and we waded/swam around for a long time.
 There are restrooms and picnic areas, walking trails, and more.
+Blue Hole recently changed to a reservation-only system.
+Learn more about how to get a reservation.

 Pedernales Falls Beach